ricardocrescenti/flutter-module-provider/README.md

 **Controller:** The controller are utilized inside a components, for maintain the logical separated from component.

-# Simple exemple to use Module Provider
+# Exemple to use Module Provider

 On main.dart, i will informed that the 'AppModule' is my root module, how much the module is create, the structure of widgets informed in build method of the module is returned.